 Sample Dinner Menu:

-We do our best to accommodate vegan and vegetarian requests or any allergies.
+We do our best to accommodate dietary restrictions.

-*Private room options available upon request subject to hotel availability (for an extra charge)
+Private room options are available upon request subject to hotel availability for an extra charge.

 You can expect them to have a broad general knowledge of the countries visited on the trip, including historical, cultural, religious and social aspects.